microsoft/dtslint/docs/no-redundant-undefined.md

 # no-redundant-undefined

-Avoid explicitly specifying `undefined` as a type for a parameter or property which is already optional.
+Avoid explicitly specifying `undefined` as a type for a parameter which is already optional.
+Require explicitly specifying `undefined` as a type for a parameter which is already optional &mdash; this provides the correct semantics for people who have exactOptionalPropertyType: true.

 **Bad**: